Resilient-Forestry-Capstone/Resilient_Geo_Drone/README.md

-# ResilientGeoDrone - Point Cloud Forestry Analysis Tool
+# ResilientGeoDrone - A Point Cloud Forestry Analysis Tool
 3-Staged Python Script Which Utilizes Provided Digital Aerial Photogrammetry To Create High Quality Point Clouds For Use In Geospatial Analysis Of Forest Canopies.

 Program Uses _**QGIS**_ And _**WebODM**_ As Two Main Software Facillitators For The Point Cloud And Geospatial Analysis.
 Because Of The External Dependency To Interface With The _**QGIS**_ API We Utilize `Window`'s .bat Files For Linking.